L-P/ansible-role-acmetool/README.md

 # Change this to RSA if your server does not support EC keys (eg. murmur).
 acmetool_key_type: "ecdsa"

-# If you don't trust acmetool to run hooks as root, set this to false.
+# If you don't trust acmetool to run hooks as root (sudo), set this to false.
 acmetool_enable_hooks: false
 ```

+See [the defaults](defaults/main.yml) for the complete list.

 Example Playbook
 ----------------